ibm-cloud-docs/pattern-watson-speech-vision/networking-design.md

 In this pattern, the VPN connection is leveraged for accessing the IBM Cloud resoueces securely through a private connection over internet by system/cloud administrators, developer etc for various development and operational activities.

+For more details on the IBM Cloud VPN for VPC refer to this [section in IBM Cloud Docs](https://cloud.ibm.com/docs/vpc?topic=vpc-vpn-overview&interface=ui)
+{: note}

 9. ***Direct Link 2.0***
+Direct Link 2.0 is a high-speed, and secure connectivity option that enables client's to establish a dedicated, always-on link between your premises and IBM Cloud.
+This direct connection eliminates the need for internet-based routing, reducing latency and improving overall performance.

+Direct Link 2.0 is available in various regions worldwide, including the United States, Europe, Asia, and Latin America.

+- Faster speeds: DL2.0 offers speeds up to 100 Gbps, making it ideal for demanding workloads like artificial intelligence, machine learning, and data analytics.
+- Lower latency: With a dedicated connection, you can expect reduced latency, which is critical for applications that require real-time processing, such as financial transactions, speech to text / text to speech.
+- Improved security: Direct Link 2.0 provides an additional layer of security through the use of encrypted tunnels and secure routing protocols.
+- Scalability: As your business grows, you can easily scale up or down to match changing demands without worrying about internet-based connectivity limitations.
+- Reduced costs: By using a dedicated connection, you can reduce your reliance on public internet bandwidth, leading to cost savings and improved resource utilization.

+For more details on the IBM Cloud Direct Link refer to this [section in IBM Cloud Docs](https://cloud.ibm.com/docs/dl?topic=dl-dl-about)
+{: note}

 10. ***Cloud Internet Service***

+Cloud Internet Services (CIS) is a suite of managed services that helps you optimize your internet presence and improve the performance of client's AI applications.
+CIS  provide a secure, scalable, and reliable way to deliver your content, applications, and APIs to users worldwide.

+- A global load balancer manages traffic across server resources located in multiple regions.
+- The Web Application Firewall (WAF) protects against OSI Layer-7 attacks.
+- It has inbuilt Web Application Firewall (WAF) and Distributed Deniel of Services (DDoS) capabilities
+- It has Edge Function which is called trigger.
+Incoming requests to your site are intercepted at the Cloud edge and matched against the triggers in the IBM Cloud account or domain.

+For more details on the IBM Cloud Internet Services refer to this [section in IBM Cloud Docs](https://cloud.ibm.com/docs/cis?topic=cis-about-ibm-cloud-internet-services-cis)
+{: note}

 11. ***Virtual Private Endpoint (VPE)***

+IBM Cloud Virtual Private Endpoints (VPE) for VPC enables to connect to supported IBM Cloud® services from the VPC network by using the IP addresses of your choosing, allocated from a subnet within your VPC.

+- Public connectivity is not required and has no public data egress charges.
+- Reaches IBM Cloud assets through a private service provider.
+- A VPE lives in your network address space, extending your private and multicloud into the IBM Cloud.

+For more details on the IBM Cloud Virtual Private Endpoint refer to this [section in IBM Cloud Docs](https://cloud.ibm.com/docs/vpc?topic=vpc-about-vpe)
+{: note}

+In the pattern, the Virtual Private Endpoint service is leveraged to connect with varuous IBM Cloud Services like DBaaS, Watsonx services, Maximo SaaS and others.